pingcap/community/incubator/README.md

 Incubating features graduation process includes the following items:

 1. Create a pull request for graduation
-2. PMC members arrange a graduation presentation
+2. PMC members arrange a graduation presentation (if necessary)
 3. PMC members express their agreement by replying "LGTM (look good to me)" to the pull request
 4. Related working group disbands